Theory of correlated Chern insulators in twisted bilayer graphene: Self-consistent Hartree-Fock method in finite magnetic field

 \subsection{Product state and one-particle density matrix}

-At a given filling, we consider a ground state $\ket{\Omega}$ to be a product state, given by partial fillings of the narrow band states $\ket{\Psi^{\eta s}_a(\bk)}$.
-This is equivalent to defining a one-particle density matrix:
+At a given filling, we consider a ground state $\ket{\Omega}$ to be a product state, given by partial fillings of the narrow band states $\ket{\Psi^{\eta s}_a(\bk)}$. $\ket{\Omega}$ can always be expressed in terms of a product of Bogoliubov quasiparticle creation operators acting on vacuum,

+where number of $\gamma_{i,\bk}^{\dagger}$ appearing in the product is constrained by the filling.
+Generally the Bogoliubov quasiparticles are related by the original fermions $d_{\eta s a,\bk}$ via a unitary transformation:

+The Hartree-Fock procedure is to find the optimal set of unitary rotations $\{U_{\eta s a,i}(\bk)\}$ which minimizes the total energy.

+Alternatively we can define a one-particle density matrix (note here we used a different definition compared to the main text, and for clairity we also changed the notation from $\hat{Q}$ in the main text to $\hat{P}$ here):